Linux smbclient command

 |-U username||username is the username that will be used by the client to make a connection, assuming your server is running a protocol that allows for usernames.

 Some servers are fussy about the case of this name, and some insist that it must be a valid netbios name.

-If no username is supplied, it will default to an uppercase version of the environment variable USER or LOGNAME in that order.
-If no username is supplied and neither environment variable exists the user name will be empty.
+If no username is supplied, it defaults to an uppercase version of the environment variable USER or LOGNAME in that order.
+If no username is supplied and neither environment variable exists the username will be empty.

 If the service you are connecting to requires a password, it can be supplied using the -U option, by appending a percent symbol ("%") then the password to username.
 For example, to attach to a service as user "fred" with password "secret", you would specify -U fred%secret on the command line.
 Note that there are no spaces around the percent symbol.

 If you specify the password as part of username then the -N option (suppress password prompt) is assumed.

 If you specify the password as a parameter AND as part of username then the password as part of username takes precedence.
 Putting nothing before or nothing after the percent symbol causes an empty username or an empty password to be used, respectively.